Constant-roll $\beta$-exponential inflation: Palatini formalism: Summary and Conclusions

 \section{Summary and Conclusions}

-In this article, we extend the non-minimally coupled $\beta$-exponential inflationary model to the Palatini formalism, incorporating an $R^2$ term within the framework of the constant-roll inflation scenario characterized by $\ddot{\phi} \sim \beta H \dot{\phi}$.
-We derive the equations of motion for the system and analyze the effective theory within the Einstein frame.
-The resulting generalized $k$-inflation effective theory accommodates a broad spectrum of inflationary solutions that align with the most recent constraints from cosmic microwave background observations.
+In this article, we have systematically investigated the inflationary dynamics of a non-minimally coupled $\beta$-exponential model within the Palatini formalism, incorporating a quadratic $R^{2}$ gravity term under the constant-roll condition.
+By deriving the equations of motion and analyzing the effective Einstein-frame Lagrangian, we established that the model corresponds to a generalized k-inflation theory.
+This framework accommodates a broad spectrum of physically motivated inflationary solutions that are in excellent agreement with the most recent constraints from the {\textsf{ACT}} DR6 and {\textsf{Planck}} missions.

-By exploring a suitable range of model parameters, we calculate the inflationary observables, including the spectral index \(n_s\), the tensor-to-scalar ratio \(r\), which align with the constraints on $r$ that are driven by the {\textsf{BK18}} data \cite{BICEP:2021xfz}, and the constraints on $n_s$ that are driven by either {\textsf{Planck}} \cite{Akrami2018} or {\textsf{ACT}} \cite{ACTcollab2} or both.
+A central finding of our analysis is that constant-roll dynamics offer a significantly richer and more adaptable phenomenological landscape than the standard slow-roll approximation.
+In standard slow-roll inflation, the predictive degeneracy rigidly ties the observables ($n_s$ and $r$) to the geometric shape of the scalar potential.
+However, our model demonstrates that the introduction of the constant-roll parameter ($\kappa$), alongside the Palatini non-minimal coupling ($\xi$), injects a new, independent degree of freedom.
+This mechanism dynamically breaks the restrictive slow-roll lock, providing the theoretical flexibility required to shift the predicted curves across the parameter space independently of the potential's slope.

-The systematic analysis reveals that constant-roll dynamics exhibit a more complex range of phenomena compared to slow-roll dynamics.
-Additionally, the Palatini formulation yields different predictions than the metric approach, particularly when non-minimal couplings and higher curvature terms are involved.
-The distinctive attribute of the model lies in its flexibility through the parameters ($\beta$), ($\lambda$), ($\kappa$), ($\xi$), and ($\alpha$), which facilitate its alignment with contemporary observational data.
-This adaptability renders the model a compelling candidate for elucidating early Universe inflation.
+To ensure strict alignment with the $1\sigma$ confidence levels of the combined {\textsf{ACT}} and {\textsf{Planck}} datasets, our parameter space scan identified specific qualitative and quantitative bounds for the model.
+Suppressing the tensor-to-scalar ratio below the stringent observational upper limits dictates a sufficiently large Starobinsky parameter, qualitatively bounded as $\alpha \gtrsim \mathcal{O}(10^{8})$.
+Furthermore, the spectral index is highly sensitive to the constant-roll rate; while a benchmark value of $\kappa = 5 \times 10^{-3}$ optimally centers the model within the viable regions, larger values such as $\kappa = 1 \times 10^{-2}$ induce excessive theoretical shifts, moving the predictions entirely out of the permitted bounds.
+Crucially, this optimized constant-roll regime also leaves a distinct imprint on the primordial bispectrum, generating a non-vanishing yet heavily suppressed equilateral non-Gaussianity amplitude ($f_{NL}^{equil} \approx +0.006$) that comfortably satisfies the current bounds set by the Planck collaboration.
+The non-minimal coupling and the deformation parameter further refine this fit, requiring an optimal calibration around $\xi \sim \mathcal{O}(10^{-3})$ and $0.3 \lesssim \beta \lesssim 0.6$, respectively.